eeeedy/cs224n/README.md

 In the environment of git installed, use the command as follows:
 __$git clone https://github.com/eeeedy/NLP-cs224n_lab1-5__
 And you will get all the materials of this excellent course.
-Or, just click the green button "Clone or download" of this repo, then choose the "Download Zip", and you will get them.
+Or, just click the green button "Clone or download" of this repo, then choose the "Download Zip", and you will get them.<br />
 <br />
 __使用方法:__
 <br />